JICFB - Bullying Prevention and Intervention

 Retaliation against a person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying will be prohibited.

 Students who retaliate will be subject to disciplinary consequences consistent with the guidelines in the school’s Student Handbook.

 Target and Aggressor/Perpetrator Support

-The Hopkinton Public Schools will provide the services of the district counseling staff, including guidance counselors and adjustment counselors, and any required academic intervention services that are available in the school, as well as protection of the students who have been affected by the bullying as needed to ensure the target is able to receive the education to which he/she is entitled.
+The Hopkinton Public Schools will provide the services of the district counseling staff, including guidance counselors and adjustment counselors, and any required academic intervention services that are available in the school, as well as protection of the students who have been affected by the bullying as needed to ensure the target is able to receive the education to which he/she/they is/are entitled.
 Protections are extended to students who are bullied by a member of the staff when the staff member is named as an aggressor/perpetrator in a bullying report.
-The aggressor/perpetrator may also be provided with district counseling services to assist him/her in avoiding bullying behavior.
+The aggressor/perpetrator may also be provided with district counseling services to assist him/her/them in avoiding bullying behavior.

 Training and Assessment